Bill Kindle

-William Horace Kindle (January 29, 1891 - November 1, 1952) was a Negro leagues infielder for several years before the founding of the first Negro National League, and in its first few seasons.
+William Horace Kindle (January 29, 1891 – November 1, 1952) was an American Negro leagues infielder for several years before the founding of the first Negro National League, and in its first few seasons.

 He appears to have played most of his career seasons for the Brooklyn Royal Giants and also played at least two seasons with the Lincoln Giants, and one season each for Chicago American Giants, and the Indianapolis ABCs.